-- "Preparing the System for Maintenance or Upgrade" on page 56 - "Returning the System to Operation" on page 56
+- "Preparing the System for Maintenance or Upgrade" on page 50 - "Returning the System to Operation" on page 50

-Warning: To avoid problems that could void your warranty, your SGI or other approved system support engineer (SSE) should perform all the setup, addition, or replacement of parts, cabling, and service of your SGI Altix UV 100 system, with the exception of the following items that you can perform yourself:
+Warning: To avoid problems that could void your warranty, your SGI or other approved system support engineer (SSE) should perform all the setup, addition, or replacement of parts, cabling, and service of your SGI Altix UV 1000 system, with the exception of the following items that you can perform yourself:

-- Using your system console or network access workstation to enter commands and perform system functions such as powering on and powering off, as described in this guide. - Installing, removing or replacing PCIe cards in the optional 1U PCIe expansion chassis. - Using the ESI/ops panel (operating panel) on optional mass storage.
+- Using your system console or network access workstation to enter commands and perform system functions such as powering on and powering off, as described in this guide. - Installing, removing or replacing PCIe cards in the optional 1U PCIe expansion chassis. - Adding and replacing disk drives used with your system and using the ESI/ops panel (operating panel) on optional mass storage.